Sustainable Finance Infographic

 Supporting Credible Social Investments

-To support credible social investments, the European Commission (EC) will engage with the European Supervisory Authorities (ESAs) to further improve the Regulatory Technical Standards under the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088) to clarify indicators for ESG-related principal adverse impacts (before December 2022).
+To support credible social investments, the European Commission (EC) will engage with the European Supervisory Authorities (ESAs) to further improve the Regulatory Technical Standards under the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088) to clarify indicators for ESG-related principal adverse impacts.
 Additionally, the EC will publish a report on the provisions required for a possible Social Taxonomy as prescribed by Article 26(2) of the Taxonomy Regulation (Regulation (EU) 2020/852).

 Digital Finance